Van Cortlandt Village: Police and crime

 Van Cortlandt Village is patrolled by the 50th Precinct of the NYPD, located at 3450 Kingsbridge Avenue.
 The 50th Precinct ranked 13th safest out of 69 patrol areas for per-capita crime in 2010.

 The 50th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 69.9% between 1990 and 2022.
 The precinct reported three murders, 22 rapes, 185 robberies, 213 felony assaults, 126 burglaries, 695 grand larcenies, and 288 grand larcenies auto in 2022.

 Fire safety

 Van Cortlandt Village contains a New York City Fire Department (FDNY) fire station, Engine Co.
 81/Ladder Co.
 46, at 3025 Bailey Avenue.

 Education

 Schools

 PS 95 on Hillman Avenue serves grades K-8.
 The Am Park Neighborhood School serves grades PK-5.

 The Bronx High School of Science (75 West 205th Street) is about 0.5 mi from Van Cortlandt Village.
 DeWitt Clinton High School, is also located nearby on West Mosholu Parkway.

 There are various parochial and private schools in the area, including the Ethical Culture Fieldston School, Horace Mann School, Riverdale Country School and SAR Academy in Riverdale.

-Manhattan College, a small institution of higher education, is located nearby.
+Manhattan University, a small institution of higher education, is located nearby.
 Lehman College, a senior college that is part of the City University of New York (CUNY), is directly across the Jerome Park Reservoir.